 You’ll delve into areas not normally open or available to the general public and explore Blackpool’s hidden gem.
 Stand on the raked stage and observe the cantilevered tiers of circles, boxes and pit.
 Admire the complete visibility of every seat in the atmospheric house.
 Capture the atmosphere and charm of this beautiful old theatre on an unforgettable journey.

 Would you like your own Grand Theatre?

-Live Blackpool is one of the Visit Fylde Coast websites, which are independently published by The Rabbit Patch Ltd. We’re a design and creatives company right here on the Fylde Coast and we have an online shop called Seaside Emporium where we sell our own original art.
+Have you seen our online shop called Seaside Emporium where we sell our own original art?
+Live Blackpool is part of Visit Fylde Coast, independently published by The Rabbit Patch Ltd. We’re a design and creatives company right here on the Fylde Coast.

 This is our original watercolour painting of the Grand Theatre – available framed or as a plain print.
 Follow the link and have a look around at both local scenes and traditional seaside views.

-70 Fascinating Facts about the History of the Grand Theatre, Blackpool.
+70 Fascinating Facts – History of the Grand

-- Listed Grade II*, the Grand is in the top 8 per cent of all listed buildings in England, and one of only thirty listed buildings in Blackpool.
+- Listed Grade II*, the Grand is in the top 8% of all listed buildings in England, and one of only thirty listed buildings in Blackpool.

-- We are one of only nine large theatres listed Grade II* or above, north of London.
+- One of only nine large theatres listed Grade II* or above, north of London.

-- The exterior of the Grand Theatre is a visual landmark of the town centre; whilst inside, architect Frank Matchams decorations and four-tier 1,100-seat intimate auditorium creates an atmosphere of festive spirit for what is also a cultural landmark.
+- The exterior of the theatre is a visual landmark of the town centre; whilst inside, architect Frank Matchams decorations and four-tier 1,100-seat intimate auditorium creates an atmosphere of festive spirit for what is also a cultural landmark.